Online Posterior Sampling with a Diffusion Prior: Posterior Sampling

 \section{Posterior Sampling}

 This section is organized as follows.
-We derive a general posterior distribution for a chain of random variables conditioned on observations in \cref{sec:chain model posterior}.
-After that, in \cref{sec:linear posterior,sec:glm posterior}, we specialize it to the observation models in \cref{sec:setting}.
+In \cref{sec:chain model posterior}, we show how to sample from a chain of random variables conditioned on observations.
+In \cref{sec:linear posterior,sec:glm posterior}, we specialize this to the observation models in \cref{sec:setting}.